"How do you make those amazing potatoes?" everyone keeps asking, "What's the recipe?" so this is how I make them (call it a recipe if you will):

 Can I freeze fondant potatoes?

 Yes!
 Best way is to prepare them as above, transfer them to the baking tray and spoon the glaze over as above, but at this point let them cool down and the glaze set on top.
 Freeze them at this point - with enough space between so they don't stick together.
 They can go straight into the oven frozen to finish cooking - c 25 - 30 minutes till golden (and of course - hot in the middle).
+At first as they defrost they look soggy - don't worry however - it's the science of freezing starch.
+Once they are up to temperature they are completely back to normal!

 Using the potato off-cuts